andrezeitz/football-quiz-milestone-2/README.md

 ### Issues found during site development
 * I had a problem that the "Start Quiz" button would not show with any background on ONLY iPhones.
 Desktop and Andriod phones could see it.
 I fixed the problem to add a white background to the start button in media media queries for mobile.

 ![IMG_0202](https://user-images.githubusercontent.com/85236391/127555626-d86c72c5-5b37-4a3e-9fd0-3f5146c5016a.PNG)

 * I had a problem to get the score system to work perfectly in the beggining.
 I forgot to define the "userScore" inside of the function "optionSelected" and it made the score text to not show up inside of the result box.

 ![score](https://user-images.githubusercontent.com/85236391/127556369-35ba696c-a68a-4402-a89f-b3b30886d7dd.png)

 * Also I had some problem to get the quiz box to fit perfect in between the header and footer on mobile devices.
 I solved that problem to inside the media queries make the font-size smaller inside the quiz box and also made the header and footer smaller to better fit mobile divices.

 ![quiz](https://user-images.githubusercontent.com/85236391/127556772-5955a70c-380f-461d-bf58-0cc1645a0b33.png)

 ## Deployment
 The site was developed on Gitpod, using GitHub for version control and hosting the repository and final site.
 The repository for this project, and the associated workspace, was created from the Code Institute template.

 ### GitHub Pages
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Muscle-Gym)
+1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Football-Quiz)
 2. On the navigation bar of the repository, go to "Settings" tab
 3. Find on the left-hand side menu and locate "Pages"
 4. Under "Source", select Branch: main and click Save
 5. The page will refresh automatically and a link to the page is published [Website](https://andrezeitz.github.io/football-quiz/)

 ### Cloning the project locally
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Muscle-Gym)
+1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Football-Quiz)
 2. Click on "Code" and then copy the HTTPS address.
 3. Open Git terminal
 4. Type git clone and paste in the URL copied in step 2 and press enter

 ### Forking the repository
-1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Muscle-Gym)
+1. Log in to GitHub and navigate to this project's respository [Fotball Quiz](https://github.com/andrezeitz/Football-Quiz)
 2. In the top right of the page, below your profile you should see a "Fork" button.
 Simply click on this.
 3. A copy of the repository will then be added to your own Repositories Page.

 ## Credits
-* I learned how to make a quiz from these two links [Youtube](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=WL&index=1) [Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k)
+* I learned the fundamentals on how to make a quiz and took some ideas from these two [Youtube](https://www.youtube.com/watch?v=f4fB9Xg2JEY&list=WL&index=1) [Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k) channels
+* I find out how to randomize the quiz questions from this tread on [Stack Overflow](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
+* I read this tread on [Stack Overflow](https://stackoverflow.com/questions/7035842/how-to-change-the-buttons-text-using-javascript/41274932#41274932) and understood how to change buttons.
+* I use [W3School](https://www.w3schools.com/js/js_operators.asp) to check different operators.
+* Also this for looping [W3School](https://www.w3schools.com/js/js_loop_for.asp)